 3. Modifications to Liquidation Regulations

 The proposed regulations also include several modifications to the regulations applicable to corporate liquidations.
 These modifications are not changes to current substantive law; they are intended solely to update the regulations to reflect certain statutory changes.
-The statutory changes reflected in these modifications include the repeal of the General Utilities doctrine (reflected in the modification of sections 334(a) and 337(a), and the repeal of sections 333 and 334(c)), the removal of former section 334(b)(2) (replaced by section 338), and the relocation of former 332(c) (subsidiary indebtedness) to current section 337(b).
+The statutory changes reflected in these modifications include the repeal of the General Utilities doctrine (reflected in the modification of sections 334(a) and 337(a), and the repeal of sections 333 and 334(c)), the removal of former section 334(b)(2) (replaced by section 338), and the relocation of former section 332(c) (subsidiary indebtedness) to current section 337(b).
 In response to certain regulatory changes, the proposed regulations also add several cross-references to regulations under section 367 and 897 to highlight the treatment of certain transfers between foreign corporations.

 The proposed regulations do not address the regulations under section 346 and no inference should be drawn from the omission of a proposal under that section.